f1ac0/PistormX/README.md

 - 8 states cycle : follow the complete 8 states 68k bus cycle described in MC68000 user manual.
 - 6 states cycle : use a 6 states bus cycle by skipping s5 and s6 states.
 Similar to the original Pistorm firmware that skip s7 and s0 to increase chip access speed according to SysInfo.
 - 6 states cycle write buffer : use CPLD registers as double buffer to releases the Pi bus earlier during write operations ; SysInfo show a tiny increase in CPU performance but not in chip ram access speed.
+- 4 states cycle : use a 6 states bus cycle by skipping s0, s1, s5 and s6 states.
-- 4 states cycle write buffer : use a 4 states bus cycle by skipping s0, s1, s5 and s6 states and a write buffer ; no real speed increase according to SysInfo, maybe useful in other apps.
+- 4 states cycle write buffer : use a 4 states bus cycle and a write buffer ; no real speed increase according to SysInfo, maybe useful in other apps.

 Tested so far :
 - inside my own Amiga 500 rev8a,